-- The computer-based Patent Bar Exam is available virtually every weekday, at a testing site near you.
+- The computer-based Patent Office Registration Exam is available virtually every weekday, at a testing site near you.

-- There is no deadline for submitting your application to sit for the computer-based Patent Bar Exam.
+- There is no deadline for submitting your application to sit for the computer-based Patent Office Exam.
 You can send in your application whenever it is ready.
-There IS a deadline for submitting your application for the paper-based Exam, if you choose to take that instead.
-That deadline is announced in the General Requirements Bulletin.
+[There IS a deadline for submitting your application for the paper-based Exam, if you choose to take that instead.
+That deadline is announced in the General Requirements Bulletin.]

 - The computer-based testing system is very well-designed.
 You will be able to skip questions, mark questions as doubtful, return to questions, change your answer within the Exam time, etc.